DevOpsPlayground/chaos-engineering/steps/init/README.md

 fis_iam_role = "funky_fis_iam_role"
 fis_log_group = "/aws/fis/funky-fis-logs"
 ```
-:information_source: Make a note of the outputß values as we'll need these later.
+:information_source: Make a note of the output values as we'll need these later.

 ## Sharing the configuration with other steps
 To allow the following steps in the workshop to use configuration we've just created, we'll store the details in a Terraform statefile `statefiles/base_config.tfstate`.